Two million jobs lost in April 2020—such headlines can easily compel you to question your plan

 Finally, workers specializing in occupations related to health and medicine, caregiving, and

-labour-intensive sectors like transportation and agriculture will be in demand as the world equips
+labor-intensive sectors like transportation and agriculture will be in demand as the world equips

 Also, keep in mind that some provinces have been impacted more by the shutdown.
 Quebec’s